-There is a lack of definitive information on the longest living hamsters, with anecdotes of a Syrian hamster living over 6 years!
+There is a lack of definitive information on the longest-living hamsters, with anecdotes of a Syrian hamster living over 6 years!
+According to the Guinness Book of Records, the longest living hamster reached the grand age of 4.5 years.
 True or not, you can give your hamster the best chance to have a healthy life – whatever age it reaches – by providing it with optimal care.
-Before looking at diet, environment and other factors, it’s important to consider the genetic component to lifespan.
+Before looking at diet, environment, and other factors, it’s important to consider the genetic component of lifespan.

 A Hamster’s Lifespan is dependent on many factors.
 Being alert to any changes in your hamster’s behavior can help keep it as healthy as possible.

 Pre-emptive veterinary care may prevent problems from arising – regular checks are recommended.
 Providing a secure and quiet environment can only be of benefit.

 Inevitably, your hamster will age.
 Watch out for reduced activity, and less interest in food and/or treats.
 Make things easier by placing food bowls and water near your hamster, in case their sight, smell, and vision are affected.